PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 ![] TODO show picture of mario's pyramid

-DON"T READ THIS TUTORIAL IT IS NOT CORRECT!
+DON'T READ THIS TUTORIAL IT IS NOT CORRECT!

+This tutorial assumes you've finished the previous "Mario (Easy)" tutorial.

-The end goal for the tutorial is to print hashes to make a pyrmaid like the one in mario.
+The end goal for the tutorial is to print hashes to make a pyrmid like the one in mario, except this time it is slanted to the right.
 Below is an example.

 (example)
 ```